Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Threat Model

 Many works in adversarial NLP assumed that adversarial sentences should preserve the entailment/label in order to be used as a diagnostic tool for the models' robustness~\cite{atanasova2020generating,alzantot2018generating,thorne2019evaluating}.
-However, in our scenario of targeted disinformation and evidence and information manipulation, we do not exclusively assume that the needed facts still exist.
+However, since we study disinformation and information manipulation, we do not exclusively assume that the needed facts still exist.
 Instead, the manipulations should be stealthy by being sensical and grammatical.
-In addition, depending on the use case, they might need to completely or partially preserve the \textbf{context}\footnote{By `context' we mean how much information within the evidence sentence is replaced by new, possibly incorrect, information.}.
-For example, sentence editing can preserve the context more than generating entirely new synthetic sentences.
-In addition, imperceptible attacks and paraphrases fully preserve the context by not adding new or incorrect information.
+Besides, they might need to completely or partially preserve the \textbf{context}\footnote{By `context', we mean how much information within the evidence sentence is replaced by new, possibly incorrect, information.} to avoid detection in the case of, e.g., a highly moderated page or website, or pass in disinformation within partially factual content to increase the perceived credibility~\cite{link2_collages}.
+In our attacks, sentence editing can preserve the context more than generating entirely new sentences, and imperceptible attacks and paraphrases fully preserve the context by not adding new information.

 We also analyze the attacks with respect to the repository \textbf{modification} method needed for the attack to succeed.
 In the camouflaging attacks, we empirically found that $\mathcal{A}$ needs to \textit{`replace'} the original evidence with the manipulated one.
 However, for planting attacks, $\mathcal{A}$ can have an \textit{`add'} control only.
 We found that even when the planted evidence exists along with the old one\footnote{An example of that in the case of Wikipedia would be to create a new page or append the evidence to another page.}, $\mathcal{M}$ can still be swayed to agree with a wrong claim.
-This is especially relevant in setups beyond Wikipedia, where $\mathcal{A}$ might be constrained by not having a \textit{`replace'} access over a specific source.
-Instead, they might resort to spamming the Internet and other sources with the intended narratives\footnote{In other setups than Wikipedia, by `repository' we refer to the collective online sources used for evidence retrieval.}.
+This is especially relevant in setups beyond Wikipedia, where $\mathcal{A}$ might be constrained by not having a \textit{`replace'} access to a specific source (e.g., a credible newspaper or a governmental source that is hard to infiltrate).
+Instead, they might resort to spamming the Internet and other repositories and sources with the intended narratives.

+Finally, as we work on a Wikipedia-based dataset, we have a single evidence repository.
+However, in practice, the constraints can also include how many sources/repositories the adversary can access to poison or modify.